-In some implementations, varying degrees of derivative accuracy may be obtained by providing GL hints (section 5.4 "Hints" of the OpenGL Graphics System Specification), allowing a user to make an image quality versus speed trade off.
+In some implementations, varying degrees of derivative accuracy for dFdx and dFdy may be obtained by providing GL hints (see section 21.4 "Hints" of the OpenGL Specification), allowing a user to make an image quality versus speed trade off.
+These hints have no effect on dFdxCoarse, dFdyCoarse, dFdxFine and dFdyFine.